 How Much Does Plastering Cost?

-Our guide to plastering costs will cover a wide range of topics, including a breakdown of the supply and labour costs of having new plastering installed.
+Our guide to the costs of plastering will cover a wide range of topics, including a breakdown of the supply and labour costs of having new plastering installed.

-In terms of the labour costs, we will look at the average price to plaster a room, the cost to plaster a wall and the cost to plaster ceiling among other plastering jobs.
+In terms of the labour costs, we will look at the average price to skim a room, the cost to plaster a wall and the cost to skim a ceiling among other plastering jobs.

 We will look at the supply costs for various types of plaster and look at other topics such as the plaster skim price and how much it might be to have plaster removed.